nes-snes-classic-hb/nes-snes-classic-hb.github.io/README.md

 # nes-snes-classic-hb.github.io
 ##### A noob-proof guide to anyone who wants to install games on their NES/SNES classic!

-The instrucions in this guide are the same for NES classic and SNES classic.
-### WARNING
+This guide will give you instructions on how to mod your NES/SNES classic!
+## Premission: Risks
+This guide will install a custom kernel, a modified version of the mini's original kernel.
+You should be fully sure when you install a custom kernel, since there is no turning back.

 IF YOU DISCONNECT THE MICRO USB FROM YOUR CONSOLE WHILE HAKCHI IS INSTALLING THE CUSTOM KERNEL, YOU MAY PERMANENTLY BRICK YOUR CONSOLE.
 PROCEED CAREFULLY.

+###### The instrucions in this guide are the same for NES classic and SNES classic.

 ## 1. installing the custom kernel
 You will need Hakchi to install the custom kernel.
 Get it [here](https://github.com/teamshinkansen/hakchi2-ce/releases/).